 Change is Coming

 Thankfully, the world has recently seen a change of attitude when it comes to tourism and wildlife.
 Due to many recent investigations exposing wildlife cruelty at centers where tourists can have a wildlife encounter, people are now more aware of the consequences of their actions.
-That’s not to say that it’s still not happening, but people are now realising the extreme negative effects that paying for a cuddle with a baby tiger or swimming with a dolphin has on wildlife.
+That’s not to say that it’s still not happening, but people are now realizing the extreme negative effects that paying for a cuddle with a baby tiger or swimming with a dolphin has on wildlife.

 This was reported by the non-governmental organization, World Animal Protection who says that “Many of the animals who tourists take photos with are stolen from their natural habitats.
 They are kept in cramped conditions and passed around from tourist to tourist, causing extreme stress.”

-Instagram has recently acknowledge the growing problem of wildlife selfies on their app and how those images promote harm and cruelty towards animals.
+Instagram has recently acknowledged the growing problem of wildlife selfies on their app and how those images promote harm and cruelty towards animals.
 Instagram has installed a new feature that alerts users to the harm associated with these types of images.

 According to La Nación, Costa Rica is 7th on a worldwide list of countries where wildlife selfies could be contributing to wildlife abuse.
 In response to the increase of wildlife selfies by volunteers, Costa Rica has recently passed a law (Reglamento a la Ley de Conservación de Vida Silvestre, Costa Rica, 2017) that only allows professional staff handle wildlife at rescue centers.
 Unfortunately, it is very common for volunteers to come to rescue centers with the sole purpose of getting a photo with an exotic animal and this has contributed to the problem.
 Rescue centers should never promote the exotic pet trade by posting images of humans with wildlife.